Thank you for your interest in Interactor!

 Interactor SceneView Menu

 For information about settings, see InteractorTargetSpawner Window section.
-SceneView right click menu and Effector Settings windows are connected with InteractorTargetSpawner.
+SceneView right click menu and Effector/Spawn Settings windows are the parts of InteractorTargetSpawner.

 You will find examples for every interaction type in example scenes.
 There will be more examples in those scenes when new interaction types added.